theodore-ogonah/ArcGIS_Python/README.md

-# BGS_borehole_downlaod
+# ArcGIS_Python
-A script that will download the boreholes you require from the BGS GeoIndex when you need them
+A repository of scripts that are used to perform processes in ArcGIS to speed up workflows.